ionic-team/vscode-ionic/roadmap.md

 - As --force is used with Angular migrations there may be peer dependency errors that need resolution afterwards.
 Need a peer dep resolver.
 - Update docs on capacitorjs.com
-- Fix: The bundledWebRuntime configuration option has been deprecated.
-Can be safely deleted.
 - Recommendation for experimental migration to Angular standalone components
 - Recommendation for experimental migration to Angular built-in control flow syntax
 - Recommendation of migration to @ionic/angular (major versions) and link to migration doc